-Using IP access control, you can control access to your Dominion KX II.
 By setting a global Access Control List (ACL) you are ensuring that your device does not respond to packets being sent from disallowed IP addresses.
-The IP access control is global, affecting the Dominion KX II as a whole, but you can also control access to your device at the group level.
-See Group-Based IP ACL (Access Control List) (on page 114) for more information about group-level control.
+The IP access control is global, affecting the KX II as a whole, but you can also control access to your device at the group level.
+See Group-Based IP ACL (Access Control List) (on page 125) for more information about group-level control.

-Important: IP address 127.0.0.1 is used by the Dominion KX II local port.
-When creating an IP Access Control list, 127.0.0.1 should not be within the range of IP addresses that are blocked or you will not have access to the Dominion KX II local port.
+Important: IP address 127.0.0.1 is used by the KX II local port.
+When creating an IP Access Control list, 127.0.0.1 should not be within the range of IP addresses that are blocked or you will not have access to the KX II local port.

-To use IP access control:
+► To use IP access control:

-- 1. Open the IP Access Control page by selecting Security > IP Access Control.
-The IP Access Control page opens. - 2.
-Select the Enable IP Access Control checkbox to enable IP access control and the remaining fields on the page. - 3.
+- 1. Select Security > IP Access Control to open the IP Access Control page. - 2.
+Select the Enable IP Access Control checkbox and the remaining fields on the page. - 3.
 Choose the Default Policy.
-This is the action taken for IP addresses that are not within the ranges you specify. - Accept IP addresses are allowed access to the Dominion KX II device. - Drop IP addresses are denied access to the Dominion KX II device.
+This is the action taken for IP addresses that are not within the ranges you specify. - Accept IP addresses are allowed access to the KX II device.

+Drop - IP addresses are denied access to the KX II device.